 The formal Oklahoma foreclosure begins when the lender files a petition in the district court and serves it on the homeowner.
 Oklahoma homeowners typically have 20 days to respond.
 Failing to respond results in a default judgment that accelerates the case significantly.
 Filing a timely response preserves all rights in the proceeding and keeps the litigation active while modification discussions continue.

 After proceedings, the court enters judgment.
 Before the sheriff's sale can occur, Oklahoma requires the property to be appraised by court-appointed appraisers.
-The minimum bid at the sheriff's sale must be set at least at the appraised value — providing a floor that prevents deeply discounted sales.
-The sheriff conducts the public auction.
-Once confirmed, title transfers.
+Under Okla.
+Stat. tit.
+12, § 764, the notice of sheriff's sale must be published for at least two consecutive weeks in a newspaper and mailed to the homeowner at least 10 days before the sale; the sale cannot occur less than 30 days after the first publication.
+The minimum bid must be set at the appraised value — a statutory floor that prevents deeply discounted sales.
+Under Okla.
+Stat. tit.
+12, § 765, after the auction the court must hold a confirmation hearing before title transfers; the homeowner retains the right to redeem the property up until the moment of sale confirmation.
 Oklahoma provides a limited redemption right in certain circumstances — professional review of your specific situation identifies whether it applies.

 Oklahoma Homeowners: Find Out Which Stage You Are In and What Options Remain